A hybridizable discontinuous Galerkin method for the indefinite time-harmonic Maxwell equations: Elliptic projection

+To estimate the last term in \eqref{et1}, we introduce the following dual problem: Find $(\bm r^d,\bm u^d ,p^d)$ such that

-Note that the above dual problem is positive definite since the sign before $k^2$ in the second equation is positive (cf. \eqref{mix0source}).
+Note that the above dual problem is positive definite since the sign in front of $k^2$ in the second equation is positive (cf. \eqref{mix0source}).
 Similar to \Cref{reg}, we have the following regularity estimate of problem \eqref{eq:dualE}: